 Law Enforcement Explorers are volunteers.
-As an Explorer, young adults have the opportunity to assist the Placer County Sheriff’s Department.
+As an Explorer, young adults have the opportunity to assist the Placer County Sheriff’s Office.
 Explorers have the opportunity to broaden their understanding and firsthand knowledge of the challenges and job skills that make up their community’s police service.
 In addition to gaining a working knowledge of police work, participants have the opportunity to give themselves to their community.

 MINIMUM QUALIFICATIONS FOR EXPLORER POST # 901